-India Business Law Journal reveals its definitive list of the country’s top private practice lawyers.
+India Business Law Journal reveals its definitive list of the country’s most recommended private practice lawyers.
 Rebecca Abraham reports

 For the second year running India Business Law Journal has put together a list of India’s top lawyers.
 Identifying and honouring individual lawyers in this manner is useful and necessary given that the Indian legal market – unlike that in several other jurisdictions – continues to be dominated by personalities.
 Clients seek out individual lawyers and not necessarily law firms when they need legal counsel.